State's prison guard shortage worsening | Corrections officers from around Wisconsin being sent to Waupun

 According to the DOC, Waupun currently employees 162 full-time correctional officers and sergeants, even though it’s supposed to have 296.
 That means 134 jobs are vacant, a vacancy rate of 45.3%.

-Even measures such as offering a $2,000 sign-on bonus for new guards at Waupun, giving veterans at Waupun extra incentives and closing a cell hall to lower the prison’s population haven’t alleviated the problem.
+Even measures such as offering a $2,000 sign-on bonus for new guards at Waupun, giving veterans at Waupun extra incentives, closing a cell hall to lower the prison’s population — hasn’t alleviated the problem.

 Jail guard job vacancy rates have been growing since Act 10 effectively ended collective bargaining for public employees in 2011.
 Job vacancy rates at the Department of Correction’s five other maximum security facilities are: 29.8% at Taycheedah, 29.2% at Columbia, 28.3% at the Wisconsin Secure Program Facility (a supermax facility in Boscobel), 26% at Dodge, and 10.3% at Green Bay.